Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-Asparagus contains purines so those who suffer from gout or kidney stones, or even those who are susceptible to purine-related problems, should avoid or limit their consumption of asparagus as excess of purines can cause excess of uric acid in the body, and lead to health issues in such individuals.
+Asparagus contains purines, so people who suffer from gout or kidney stones, or even those who are susceptible to purine-related problems, should avoid or limit their consumption of asparagus.
+An excess of purines can cause excess of uric acid in the body, and lead to health issues in such individuals.

-Disclaimer: The information provided in this hub is not a substitute for professional medical advice.
-Please consult your physician, or health care provider before taking any home remedies, supplements or starting a new health regime.
+Disclaimer: The information provided in this article is not a substitute for professional medical advice.
+Please consult your physician, or health care provider before taking any home remedies, supplements, or starting a new health regimen.

 © 2013 Rajan Singh Jolly

 Rajan Singh Jolly (author) from From Mumbai, presently in Jalandhar, INDIA. on December 05, 2016: